quasarframework/quasar/docs/src/pages/quasar-cli/cli-documentation/linter.md

 ## Lint Rules
 The linting rules can be removed, changed, or added.
 Notice some things:
-* Some rules are for the Standard or Airbnb standards (whichever you chose when project was created).
+* Some rules are for the Standard, Airbnb or Prettier standards (whichever you chose when project was created).
 Example: 'brace-style'.
 * Some rules are for eslint-plugin-vue.
 Example: 'vue/max-attributes-per-line'.

 You can add/remove/change rules by first visiting https://eslint.org/docs/rules/ or https://github.com/vuejs/eslint-plugin-vue.